MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 ## <a name="set-up-vat-reporting"></a>Set up GST/HST reporting

 You must set up information about how the tax authorities in your country or region require you to submit GST/HST reports.
 The following steps illustrate the most commonly used information.
-However, your country or region may require additional steps.
+However, your country or region may require other steps.
 For more information, see the relevant article in the *Local functionality* section in the panel to the left.

 [!INCLUDE [vat-report-setup](includes/vat-report-setup.md)]

+## <a name="see-related-training-at-microsoft-learn"></a>See related training at [Microsoft Learn](/learn/paths/process-vat-dynamics-365-business-central/)

-## <a name="see-also"></a>See Also
+## <a name="see-also"></a>See also

 [Set Up GST/HST Statement Templates and GST/HST Statement Names](finance-how-setup-vat-statement.md)
 [Set Up Unrealized GST/HST](finance-setup-unrealized-vat.md)